The Many Ways of Burping Baby

 To lessen the likelihood that baby will swallow air at the breast, feed baby in the upright position (at a 45 degree angle or greater).
 Help baby comfortably keep a tight seal during latch-on by supporting the weight of your breast and by wrapping baby around you rather than letting baby dangle away from the breast.
-Watch for signs that baby needs to burp during or after a feeding: she may balk at going to the other breast or she may squirm and grimace when you lay her down; there may be a painful expression on her face.
-If baby is content, the need to burp is past—if she needed to burp at all.
+Watch for signs that baby needs to burp during or after a feeding: she may balk at going to the other breast, she may squirm and grimace when you lay her down, or there may be a painful expression on her face.
+If baby is content, then burping baby is unnecessary—if she needed to burp at all.
 Don’t feel you have failed if you don’t manage to bring up a burp after every feeding.
-Babies often don’t need to burp with snack-type feedings; after a big meal, it’s usually worth putting in some patient effort until baby burps.
+Babies often don’t need to burp with snack-type feedings.
+After a big meal, it’s usually worth putting in some patient effort into burping baby.
 As babies get older and more proficient at feeding, burping becomes less of an issue.
 Try these burping positions:

-- The one-arm burp.
-This position is particularly helpful when you’re busy and baby needs to burp.
+This position is particularly helpful when you’re burping baby while you’re busy.
 You can simply stroll around the house and have one hand free.
 The only drawback is that spit-up may go on the floor or down over your arm and baby’s legs.

-- Nighttime burping.
-Burping is often not necessary during night feedings, since babies feed in a more relaxed manner and therefore swallow less air.
+Burping baby is often not necessary during night feedings, since babies feed in a more relaxed manner and therefore swallow less air.
 If a trapped air bubble seems to be causing nighttime discomfort, you can avoid sitting up and going through the whole burping ritual by draping baby up over your hip as you lie on your side.

 Some babies are more comfortable if they burp when changing sides.
 Getting the air up makes room for more milk.
 This can help avoid large spit-ups when a bubble gets trapped under the milk.